raspibolt/raspibolt/bonus/lightning/zap-desktop.md

   * Drag-and-drop the ‘Zap.app‘ file to the ‘Applications‘ folder
   * Unmount the image and navigate to Applications folder
   * Double click on the ‘Zap.app‘ file
+* *For Linux:*
+   * Right-click on the AppImage and click the ‘Properties’ entry
+   * Switch to the ‘Permissions‘ tab
+   * Click the ‘Allow executing file as program’ checkbox (or for some OSes, the ‘Is executable’ checkbox or select ‘Anyone’ in the ‘Execute’ drop down list)
+   * Then double-clik on the AppImage file

 ---